axai-mx/ansible-drupal-roles/README.md

 is complete, you can access server (http://localhost:8080 on vagrant) to begin the Drupal configuration.

-## Ideas for Improvement
+## TODO

 Here are some ideas for ways that these playbooks could be extended:

-- define client_max_body_size variable on nginx.conf instead of on site.conf
-- create a solr role
+- enable apcu for the cli (to prevent slowdowns on cron and drush jobs, we are only doing it for fpm on ubuntu)
 - add xhprof to the php role
-- enable apc for the cli (to prevent slowdowns on cron and drush jobs)
+- test debian support
 - handle Drupal upgrades automatically.
-- test debian support
-- enable apc on cli also for ubuntu (we did it for /etc/php5/fpm/php.ini)

 We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.